-Under good conditions, a fully-loaded commercial truck travelling at 65 miles per hour needs the length of nearly two football fields (approximately 525 feet) to come to a complete stop, according to the Federal Motor Carrier Safety Administration (FMCSA).
-By comparison, a passenger car travelling at 65 mph requires about 316 feet or roughly half the distance to stop.
+Under good conditions, a fully-loaded commercial truck traveling at 65 miles per hour needs the length of nearly two football fields (approximately 525 feet) to come to a complete stop, according to the Federal Motor Carrier Safety Administration (FMCSA).
+By comparison, a passenger car traveling at 65 mph requires about 316 feet or roughly half the distance to stop.

 Truck drivers and trucking companies are responsible for ensuring that the large trucks they operate are safe and are driven safely.
 Truck drivers must stay focused on the road because any delay in braking when needed can lead to a crash.
 Anyone seriously injured in a truck accident caused by a truck’s failure to stop may be eligible to seek compensation for their losses.

 After being injured in a truck accident in Raleigh, NC, or surrounding areas, contact the truck accident attorneys at Younce, Vtipil, Baznik & Banks, P.A. at 919-661-9000 or online for help.
 Our truck accident attorneys can discuss your legal options and represent you throughout the process of pursuing fair compensation for your losses.
 We are dedicated to pursuing justice for seriously injured clients so they may regain their health and move forward with their lives.

 Stopping Your Car vs. Stopping a Commercial Truck